clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Writing guide
 #############

 We want our documentation to be easy to read and understand.
 This document describes guidelines for writing documentation that is clear, concise, confident, and courteous.

-Refer to :ref:`structure-formatting` for details on how we use reStructuredText and Sphinx in our documents.
+Refer to :ref:`structure-formatting` for details on organizing content and how we use reStructuredText and Sphinx.

-This document contains the following sections:

 .. contents:: :local:
    :depth: 1

 Use simple English
 ******************

 Write using simple English: Be brief and communicate only the information that is needed.
 Be friendly and informative.
-Emphasize clarity and avoid complicated or technical terms.
+Emphasize clarity and avoid unecessary complicated or technical terms.
 Make the content accessible to non-native speakers.

 Be brief
 ========